-What Is a Cisco ELA and Why Enterprises Buy One
+What Is a Cisco ELA

 A Cisco Enterprise Licensing Agreement (ELA) is a multi-year enterprise-wide software licence that gives an organisation access to one or more Cisco technology suites — networking, security, collaboration, or data centre — across its entire user and device population, for a fixed annual fee.
 The commercial logic is straightforward: rather than managing hundreds of individual Cisco software SKUs across separate purchase orders, an ELA consolidates the obligation into a single, predictable spend commitment with a discount reflecting the scope of the enterprise relationship.

 For large enterprises with significant Cisco footprints across multiple sites, product lines, and business units, the ELA is genuinely attractive.
-Cisco's published list pricing for individual software licences across its portfolio is among the highest in the enterprise networking market — ELA discount levels at enterprise spend tiers can range from 30% to 60% below list, depending on the scope of the commitment and the competitive situation.
+Cisco's published list pricing for individual software licences across its portfolio is among the highest in the enterprise networking market — ELA discount levels at enterprise spend tiers can range from 30 to 60 percent below list, depending on the scope of the commitment and the competitive situation.
 The ELA also resolves a genuine operational problem: tracking individual software licences across Catalyst switches, Firepower firewalls, Webex collaboration tools, and DNA Centre network management is operationally burdensome.
 The ELA converts that complexity into a single annual invoice.

 ELA Technology Suites: What Each Covers

 Cisco structures its ELA offering around three primary technology suites, each covering a distinct product domain.
 Understanding what each suite includes — and critically what requires a separate licence or separate suite — is the foundational step in evaluating whether an ELA represents genuine value for your organisation.
+Our Cisco Advisory Services team assists with comprehensive suite evaluation and scoping.

 Cisco DNA / Catalyst Suite (Network)

+The networking suite is built around Cisco DNA Centre (now rebranded to Cisco Catalyst Centre) as the network management and intent-based networking controller.
+The suite tiers — Essentials, Advantage, and Premier — determine which software capabilities are included alongside the hardware platform licences for Catalyst switching and routing.
 Within a network-focused ELA, the critical scoping question is whether DNA/Catalyst licences are required for all network devices (including legacy Cisco hardware that may not support the DNA Centre feature set) or only for Catalyst 9000-series hardware that natively supports the software capabilities.
 ELAs that scope the network suite to "all Cisco networking devices" frequently include a large population of hardware that cannot consume the licenced features, inflating the ELA value without delivering corresponding capability.
+For detailed licensing mechanics, see our Catalyst Centre Licensing Guide.

 Cisco Security Suite

-Cisco's security ELA suite covers the Cisco Security portfolio across endpoint, network, and cloud security products: Cisco Secure Endpoint (formerly AMP for Endpoints), Cisco Secure Firewall (Firepower), Cisco Umbrella (cloud-delivered DNS and web security), Cisco Duo (multi-factor authentication), Cisco SecureX/XDR (security operations platform), and Cisco Secure Email (formerly Email Security Appliance).
+Cisco's security ELA suite covers the Cisco Security portfolio across endpoint, network, and cloud security products: Cisco Secure Endpoint (formerly AMP for Endpoints), Cisco Secure Firewall (Firepower), Cisco Umbrella (cloud-delivered DNS and web security), Cisco Duo (multi-factor authentication), Cisco SecureX/XDR (security operations platform), and Cisco Secure Email.
 A security ELA is structured either on a per-user or per-device basis, depending on the specific products scoped, and includes access to all covered products for the committed population.
+The security suite is where ELA true-up complexity is most acute.
+The user and device populations for security products are dynamic — new employees are onboarded, contractors are added, devices are provisioned outside standard processes.
+Security ELAs that use a "true-forward" or "honour system" usage tracking model are particularly susceptible to under-reporting during the ELA term and over-commitment at true-up.
+Understanding your Cisco Smart Licensing configuration before true-up is essential.

 Cisco Collaboration Suite (Webex)